Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 ##### Daisy Chaining

-Multiple Duet 3 toto toolboards can be connected by daily chaining the CAN bus connection.
-Ideally the stups of the bus should be kept as short as possible so the Daisy cahing should be made at the XT30 connector.
+Multiple Duet 3 Roto toolboards can be connected by daily chaining the CAN bus connection.
+Ideally the stubs of the bus should be kept as short as possible so the Daisy chaining should be made at the XT30 connector.
 Connect two wires for CAN_L, and two wires for CAN_H.
-Ideally these wires should be twisted in two pairs (CAN_H and CAN_L in 1 pair, the second CAN_H and CAN_L in thge other pair).
+Ideally these wires should be twisted in two pairs (CAN_H and CAN_L in 1 pair, the second CAN_H and CAN_L in the other pair).
 One pair then goes to the  mainboard or other CAN-FD board earlier in the bus, the other pair goes to the next Roto Toolboard.

 Note only the last CAN-FD device on the bus should have the termination resistor fitted.

 #### Terminating resistor

-Fit the 2.0mm pitch jumper on the the CAN Termination resistor jumper pins if the Roto Toolboard is to be the last device on the CAN_FD bus.
+Fit the 2.0mm pitch jumper on the CAN Termination resistor jumper pins if the Roto Toolboard is to be the last device on the CAN_FD bus.

 # Commissioning

 All boards in the system must have different CAN addresses.
 Toolboards are shipped set to a default CAN address of 121.
-Therefore, if you have more than one Toolboard, **only one of them must be powered up and connected to the CAN bus untill the address is changed.** So disconnect power to all but one of them (you can leave the CAN bus connected if it's easier).
+Therefore, if you have more than one Toolboard, **only one of them must be powered up and connected to the CAN bus until the address is changed.** So disconnect power to all but one of them (you can leave the CAN bus connected if it's easier).

 ## LED indications